LedgerDomain/did-webplus/did-webplus/software-wallet-indexeddb/README.md

-# did-webplus-wasm
+# did-webplus-software-wallet-indexeddb

-WebAssembly SDK for did-webplus, including a JS/TS package.
+Software wallet implementation for did-webplus, using IndexedDB as the storage backend.
+This is only available on `target_arch = "wasm32"`.

 ## Necessary Toolchain